michelin/kafkactl/README.md

 ###### CompositeValidator

-Checks the property against a list of validators.
-The property is valid if it is valid against all validators.
+Ensures that the property satisfies multiple validation rules.
+The property is valid only if it meets all specified validators.

 ```yml
 connectValidator: